 - 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work. - 3.
 Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
-2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
-Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 4.
-The actual small engine may be displayed if mounted on a stable base. - 5.
-For safety reasons, all fluids (fuel and oil) must be removed before taking the exhibit inside a building. - 6.
+2025 designated FairEntry Deadline is Tuesday, July 1st at 11:59 p.m. - 4.
+Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 5.
+The actual small engine may be displayed if mounted on a stable base. - 6.
+For safety reasons, all fluids (fuel and oil) must be removed before taking the exhibit inside a building. - 7.
 A notebook is to accompany the engine display and include details and pictures of what was done to the engine.